williamDalston/schrodingers-cat-website/content/articles/qc-primer-002.md

 1. The quantum particle exists in a superposition
 2. It interacts with a measuring device (like a detector)
-3. But wait—does the device also enter a superposition?
+3. But wait does the device also enter a superposition?
 4. The device interacts with your brain
 5. Does your brain enter a superposition?
 6. Your brain creates your consciousness